BulkiestPizza/Notes/Ancient History/Slavery - Term 1.md

 ## Source 2
 -> this source explicitly states that he took captains and chieftans and branded them and thier families, making them slaves

+## Source 3 & Source 4
+Thte sources corroborate each other because they both state the people were taken and made into slaves.
+In Source 3 it states that the Captains of the Archers, presumably a military division of archers, and the chief men of the tribes of the defeated, with source 4 corroborating htis becuase it explicetly states that prisoners of war and tribiute were taken by the victors and probably made into slaves.